wernerglinka/glinka.dev.2024/src/content/blog/metalsmith-website-behaves-like-single-page-app.md

           - name: text
             blockClass: "blogpost-text"
             prose: |-
-              Page transitions between web pages have become potent tools to enhance user interaction and engagement.
+              Smooth transitions between web pages have become potent tools to enhance user interaction and engagement.
 One of their key strengths is significantly improving User Experience (UX).
 Such transitions provide a fluid and pleasant browsing experience, reminiscent of the seamlessness in single-page apps.

               In web performance, the perception of speed and responsiveness often holds more weight than actual load times.
 Smooth transitions can cleverly mask page-loading delays.
 This creates an illusion of a more responsive website, amplifying the perceived performance.